Traveler's diarrhea is diarrhea in people who travel to international destinations. It often happens in less developed countries.

 Antibiotics may reduce how long symptoms last by 1-2 days.
 These antibiotics are only helpful for treating infections caused by bacteria.

 Antimotility agents may help relieve symptoms of diarrhea.
-Examples of these medicines include:
+Examples of these medications include:

 If you are diagnosed with traveler's diarrhea, follow your doctor's instructions.